 Support the SAT process by appropriately referring students who may benefit from the SAT process; and

-Faithfully and consistently implementing the intervention strategies recommended by the SAT.
+Faithfully and consistently implement the intervention strategies recommended by the SAT.

 The failure to support the SAT process is a serious matter and may constitute just cause for terminating or canceling a teacher’s employment.